saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/kubernetes.md

 ![ingress.PNG](ingress.PNG)

 * One option to expose our applications outside of the cluster is using node port services.
 * With Node port services on each port on each node and exposing it to the outside of the cluster.
-The good thing with this is  user can call any node ip in the cluster using thar port and the request gets forward to the correct port but the bad part is the port's value must be 30000-32767 and the node ip change on restarting the node and it's not secure to open ports on the node.
+* The good thing with this is  user can call any node ip in the cluster using thar port and the request gets forward to the correct port but the bad part is the port's value must be 30000-32767 and the node ip change on restarting the node and it's not secure to open ports on the node.
-* In ingress we declare which request should go to which service.
+* In ingress, we declare which request should go to which service.
+* The rules we defined to which service it routes are known as Ingress Rules.
+* But writing these ingress rules is not enough.
+There should be some component to read these rules and process them.
+That component is known as Ingress Contoller.
+* To process these rules we must deploy ingress controller  into our cluster for these declaration and act accordingly.
+* Now whenever we make a request ingress controllers inspect http request direct that request to the correct pod based on the ingress rules

 ![ingressrules.png](ingressrules.png)